Travis Kelce Player Prop Bets for NFL Week 8 | Kansas City vs. New York 11/1/2021

 - So far this season, 22.2% of the 293 passes thrown by his team have gone Kelce's way.

-- Kelce has seen the ball thrown his way five times in the red zone this season, 13.9% of his team's 36 red zone pass attempts.
+- With five targets in the red zone this season, Kelce has been on the receiving end of 13.9% of his team's 36 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Kelce's matchup with the Giants.